Self-directed Support

 This is about learning how to do SDS better.

-Workstream 4.1 – Direct Payment model agreement
+Workstream 4.1 – Direct Payment standard

 This is about fair and equitable provision for Personal Assistant (PA) employers.